eddiechu/Event-Log-Load-Test/README.md

 ![alt text](https://github.com/eddiechu/Event-Log-Load-Test/blob/main/eventlog.gif?raw=true)

-If the log collector read Event Log, it may not able to catch all log when huge log generated and over Event Log max size.
+If the log collector read Event Log, it may not able to catch all log when huge log generated and over Event Log max log size.

 If the log collector work with EntryWrittenEventHandler, all log can be catched even over Event Log max log size.